AlexT01010100/Dynamic-Memory-Allocator/README.md

 Learning Outcomes:

-Memory Allocation Strategies - I gained proficiency in understanding and implementing memory allocation strategies, such as first-fit, best-fit, or buddy allocation, depending on project requirements.

 Pointer Manipulation - Proficiency was gained in pointer manipulation and memory arithmetic, crucial for effective dynamic memory management.

 Debugging Techniques - Skills were developed in debugging memory-related issues and implementing error-checking mechanisms to catch potential problems early in the development process.